 There is no material difference between the book value and fair value of the Group and Company's cash and other financial instruments.
-Further information on the loan notes issued during the year are disclosed in Note 19.
+Further information on the loan notes issued during the year is disclosed in Note 18.

 Currency risk